forbroteam/xposed-parentalcontrol/PITCHME.md

 ## Features (planned)
 - Restrict what pages child can visit in browser
 - Restrict how long child can play entertainment apps <!-- .element: class="fragment" -->
-- Whitelist apps that can be used all the time, everything else is entertainment <!-- .element: class="fragment" -->
+- Reward system for using educational apps to unlock games <!-- .element: class="fragment" -->
 - Disable accessing the app and uninstalling it or the Xposed Installer <!-- .element: class="fragment" -->
 - https://github.com/forbroteam/xposed-parentalcontrol <!-- .element: class="fragment" -->